dawn-boy/CompileorDie/README.md

-# 🕵️‍♂️ Erebor: A Social Deduction Game for Developers
+# 🕵️‍♂️ CompileorDie: A Social Deduction Game for Developers

 Are you a **Developer**, fixing broken code and hunting for Hackers?
 Or are you a **Hacker**, secretly sabotaging the system?
 Play smart, deceive wisely, and survive until the end!